 Available on the Vincennes and Jasper campuses

 In addition to several practical intellectual skills cultivated through the study of philosophy and religious studies courses, our program is mind-expanding and fun.
 Our classes are small and friendly, not stuffy or pedantic, and they are oriented to having intelligent dialogue rather than listening to an instructor's monologue.
-We give students time and space to ask the big questions in life:
+We give students time and space to ask the big questions in life, such as:

 - Are moral rules and values relative to personal desires and feelings?

 - Does God exist?
-Is there a supernatural world that we can understand?
+Is there a supernatural world that we can experience or understand?

 - How do people in other religious cultures think about ultimate reality?